IhSAaaa/TaskFlow/README.md

 ## 📚 Documentation

-Semua dokumentasi telah digabungkan dalam file README.md ini untuk kemudahan akses.
-Dokumentasi ini mencakup:
+All documentation has been consolidated into this README.md file for easy access.
+This documentation includes:

-- **Quick Start Guide** - Panduan cepat untuk memulai development dan production
+- **Quick Start Guide** - Quick guide to start development and production
-- **Docker Setup Guide** - Setup lengkap untuk Docker development dan production dengan ngrok
+- **Docker Setup Guide** - Complete setup for Docker development and production with ngrok
-- **Development Guide** - Panduan development dengan hot reload dan troubleshooting
+- **Development Guide** - Development guide with hot reload and troubleshooting
-- **Migration Guide** - Panduan migrasi dari shell scripts ke Makefile
+- **Migration Guide** - Migration guide from shell scripts to Makefile
-- **Complete API Documentation** - Dokumentasi lengkap untuk semua endpoints
+- **Complete API Documentation** - Complete documentation for all endpoints

-Semua informasi yang diperlukan untuk setup, development, dan deployment tersedia dalam satu file README.md ini.
+All information needed for setup, development, and deployment is available in this single README.md file.

 ---